Mattifrak/CASE_Praxisprojekt_-HS21-/README.md

 - Litecoin
 - Dogecoin

+# Dataset

+A part of the data we used, we found on https://www.kaggle.com/odins0n/top-50-cryptocurrency-historical-prices.
+The other data we retrieved it from Coinbase PRO API.

 # Cryptocurrencies

 # Machine Learning

 Our focus for this project was more in the deep learning part of Machine learning.
 We used the recurrent neural network architecture Long Short-Term Memory (LSTM) to try to predict the future price trends of these coins.
 This Recurrent Neural Network architecture is one of the most suitable architecture for predicting Stock/Crypto prices.

 This project was supervised by Prof. Dr. Eduard Klein.